Mechanical cell interactions on curved interfaces: Conclusions

 The only quantity that explicitly depends on curvature in the continuum limit is the normal stress of the cells.
 Tangential forces within the cellular tissue layer generates a surface tension on curved regions of the interface.
 Biological cells are known to change their behaviour depending on their stress state, so knowing both the tangential and normal components of the stress may be useful for developing mathematical models of cells that account for such behaviours.

-Our mathematical model focuses on the mechanical relaxation of a cell monolayer in two-dimensions on a static, curved interface, and as such, could be extended in several directions in future works.
-The interaction between dynamic evolutions of the interface with the mechanics of cells is an important consideration for tissue growth.
-Cells on moving boundaries experience curvature-controlled crowding and spreading, which can be countered by mechanical relaxation~\citep{alias2017,alias2019}.
-Normal reaction forces and surface tension may also participate in the evolution of the interface~\citep{ladoux2017,bidan2012a,bidan2012b,bidan2016,fratzl2022}, for example in negative pressure wound therapies that apply negative pressure to the wound area~\citep{huang2014,flegg2020}.
-Cellular behaviours such as proliferation, death, directed motion along the interface, and competition with other tissues are important to include for modelling more complex, dynamic tissues, including tissue engineered constructs known to be strongly controlled by geometry~\citep{murphy2019,buenzli2020,hegartycremer2021,fratzl2022,karakaya2022}.
+\cbeg In summary, our results suggest important conclusions about modelling cells on curved geometries: \begin{itemize} \item Curved and straight springs lead to different dynamics when there is a finite number of springs, which is always unavoidable in computer models; \item Curved and straight springs converge quadratically to the same dynamics in the continuum limit, if the interface is smooth.
+This is an important result as it means that strong curvature-dependent behaviours observed experimentally are likely to have other origins than tangential mechanical relaxation; \item Cells on a curved substrate may sense substrate curvature at length scales much larger than their cell body through normal stress induced by surface tension.
+This could induce curvature dependences of cell behaviours in experiments. \end{itemize} \cend Our mathematical model focuses on the mechanical relaxation of a cell monolayer in two-dimensions on a static, curved interface, and as such, could be extended in several directions in future works. \cbeg The interaction between dynamic evolutions of the interface with the mechanics of cells is an important consideration for tissue growth and could help explain the strong control of geometry in tissue engineered constructs~\citep{buenzli2020,fratzl2022,karakaya2022}.
+Cells on moving boundaries experience curvature-controlled crowding and spreading, which can be countered by mechanical relaxation~\citep{alias2017,alias2019,hegartycremer2021}. \cend Normal reaction forces and surface tension may also participate in the evolution of the interface~\citep{ladoux2017,bidan2012a,bidan2012b,bidan2016,fratzl2022}, for example in negative pressure wound therapies that apply negative pressure to the wound area~\citep{huang2014,flegg2020}.
+Cellular behaviours such as proliferation, death, directed motion along the interface, \cbeg the thickness of the cellular layer, and competition with other tissues are important to include for modelling more complex, dynamic tissues~\citep{odell1981,cox2018,murphy2019,schamberger2023,cox2024, brown2024}.
+For example, curvature interacts with the thickness of the cellular layer to generates cells with particular polygonal shapes called scutoids~\citep{gomezgalvez2018, schamberger2023}. \cend